 You might say I am picking on Nik unfairly.

-Nik went to a lot of effort to promote his environmental activism and his “feelings based woodland management” ideas.
+Nik went to a lot of effort to promote his environmental activism and his feelings-based tree pruning ideas.

-Nik’s basic contention is that pollarding these trees is “decimation of the countryside for little gain”.
+Nik’s basic contention is that pollarding these poplars is “decimation of the countryside for little gain”.

-I leave it in your gentle hands, Dear Reader, to decide what you think of the idea that ancient, sustainable tree management practices are “decimation of the countryside”, and that keeping you and your family safe from branches falling on the road is “little gain”.
+I leave it in your gentle hands, Dear Reader, to decide what you think of the idea that ancient, sustainable tree management practices are “decimation of the countryside”, and that keeping you and other drivers safe from trees and branches falling on the road is “little gain”.

 Do you think this is meaningful environmental activism, or a tiresome waste of everyone’s time?